LOADING ...

 His only it seemed was to find sure cures for aches and ills

-And there were times receive a fee
+And were times he'd receive a fee

 The income of Ol' Doc Brown just went from bad to worse